 The requirement of welds in these parts to have high accuracy and highly localized weld strength.
 Though these parts are made by traditional stamping or cold forging, they still require the services of advanced laser welding technology for the accurate assembly.

 Microscopic Laser Welding

 Microscopic laser welding is another type of precision laser welding system that offers good advantages over conventional methods of welding.
 The weld quality produced by microscopic laser welding is very good, as lasers have extremely low heat input during the welding process.
 This results in a minimal heat-affected zone (HAZ) around the welded area, which is directly linked to the quality of the weld.
 The advantage of this feature gets more importance where polished surfaces are required.
 There is almost a zero sink around the weld, and it becomes very difficulty to detect the weld after the surface has been finished.

 However, as almost with everything in this world, microscopic laser welding has some disadvantages when it comes to the welding process.
-A laser head is a fixed unit that is used in conjunction with a microscope, which makes it necessary for the work piece to be manipulated versus a TIG torch.
+A laser head is a fixed unit that is used in conjunction with a microscope, which makes it necessary for the workpiece to be manipulated versus a TIG torch.
 This is a difficult task and at the same time is costlier.
-This also leads to the slowness of the process, which further increase the cost involved.
+This also leads to the slowness of the process, which further increases the cost involved.